AdobeDocs/uix/src/pages/guides/publication/index.md

 contributors:
   - https://git.corp.adobe.com/dx-devex-acceleration/uix-docs
 ---
-# UI Extensions Management
+# UI Extension Publication and Management

-After you've completed [developing and testing](../../services/aem-cf-console-admin/guides/extension-development) your application, you're ready to deploy to production and publish it.
+After you've completed [developing and testing](../../services/aem-cf-console-admin/extension-development) your application, you're ready to deploy to production and publish it.

 ## Deploy on Production (CLI)